-Economics is the science of how societies choose about how to best allocate resources.
+Economics is the science of how societies decide how best to allocate resources.
 Do we follow the words of Adam Smith, and allow the 'invisible hand' of markets to dictate who gets goods and services?
 Or should we place greater responsibility on the state to improve society?
 An A-Level in Economics prepares you to be able to discover various schools of thought on how to improve market conditions and help promote economic growth.